Reconstructing the topology of clones: Main Notions, More Background, and Results

 It is worth noting, however, that not every monoid homomorphism can be extended to a clone homomorphism between the corresponding clones; indeed, there is a slight technical condition which has to be added in order to ensure this.
 An $n$-ary element $f$ of a clone is called a \emph{constant} iff $\forall x_1,\ldots,x_n,y_1,\ldots,y_n.\; f(x_1,\ldots,x_n)=f(y_1,\ldots,y_n)$ holds in the clone; note that this formula can be written without quantifiers in the language of clones.
 In the language of monoids, constants cannot be defined without quantifiers, a fact which is reflected in the following proposition.

 \begin{proposition} Let $\frak M$, $\frak N$ be monoids, and let $\frak M'$, $\frak N'$ be the corresponding clones.
-Then: \begin{itemize} \item the restriction of any homomorphism $\xi\colon \frak M'\To \frak N'$ to $\frak M$ is a monoid homomorphism; \item the natural extension of a homomorphism $\xi\colon \frak M\To \frak N$ to $\frak M'$ is a clone homomorphism if and only if $\xi$ sends constants to constants. \end{itemize} \end{proposition} \begin{proof} The first statement is clear, since every equation in the language of monoids is also an equation in the language of clones.
+Then: \begin{itemize} \item the restriction of any homomorphism $\xi\colon \frak M'\To \frak N'$ to $\frak M$ is a monoid homomorphism; \item the natural extension of a homomorphism $\xi\colon \frak M\To \frak N$ to $\frak M'$ is a clone homomorphism if and only if $\xi$ sends constants (in $\frak M'$) to constants (in $\frak N'$). \end{itemize} \end{proposition} \begin{proof} The first statement is clear, since every equation in the language of monoids is also an equation in the language of clones.
 Now consider the second item.
 If $\xi$ sends a constant to a non-constant, then its natural extension is not a clone homomorphism.
 For the converse, it is easily verified that all equations which hold in $\frak M'$ are equivalent to equations of the form $\forall x,y.\; f(x)=g(y)$ or $\forall x.\; f(x)=g(x)$.
 The first type is equivalent to the two equations $\forall x,y.\; f(x)=f(y)$ and $\forall x.\; f(x)=g(x)$.
 These two are preserved by $\xi$: the first one because $\xi$ preserves constants, and the second one is trivially preserved because $\xi$ is a function. \end{proof}

-Observe that as for continuity questions, it is irrelevant whether we see a monoid as a monoid or as a clone; that is, a homomorphism between monoids is continuous iff its (unique) extension to the corresponding clones is.
+Observe that as for continuity questions, it is irrelevant whether we see a topological monoid as a monoid or as a clone; that is, a homomorphism between topological monoids is continuous iff its (unique) extension to the corresponding topological clones is.

 The link between topological clones and primitive positive bi-interpretability mentioned in Section~\ref{sect:reconstructionofomega} has an analog for topological monoids and existential positive bi-interpretability, which however does not hold for all $\omega$-categorical structures~\cite{BodJunker}: the reason for this is the inability of monoids to express constants exhibited in Proposition~\ref{prop:monoids-vs-clones}.